minutemailer/react-popup/README.md

     },
     className: null, // or string
     noOverlay: true, // hide overlay layer (default is false, overlay visible)
-    position: {x: 0, y: 0} // or a function, more on this further down }
+    position: {x: 0, y: 0}, // or a function, more on this further down
+    closeOnOutsideClick: true // Should a click outside the popup close it? (default is true) }
 ```